hpi-bp1819-naumann/shift-detector/docs/source/checks/embedding_distance.rst

 Example
 -------

-This section shows you how to use :ref:`sorensen_dice` and interpret its result.
+This section shows you how to use :ref:`embedding_distance` and interpret its result.

 Code
 ++++